 HVAC systems must be fully operational at least 14 days prior to flooring installation, maintaining a consistent room temperature between 60-75 degrees Fahrenheit and relative humidity between 35-55%.
 This not only stabilizes the building's interior environment, but also is essential when acclimating hardwood flooring to the job-site.
-Maintaining a controlled environment is paramount to the performance of the product.

 Exterior grading, directing drainage away from the structure, as well as gutters and down-spouts should also be completed.
-Floors can only be installed on or above grade level and are not recommended in full bathrooms.
+Floors may be installed on, above, or below grade level and are not recommended in full bathrooms.

 It is essential that basements and crawl spaces are dry.
 Crawl spaces must be a minimum of 24" from the ground to underside of joists.
 A vapor barrier must be established in crawl spaces using 6 mil polyethylene (poly) film with joints overlapped and taped.
-Crawl spaces must be addressed.